tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

 > Media Handling

-MiniDLNA is aimed for small devices, so doesn't generate movie thumbnails to lower CPU load and DB built time.
+MiniDLNA is aimed for small devices, so does not generate movie thumbnails to lower CPU load and DB built time.
 It uses either thumbs in the same folder with movie if any, or extracts them where present from media containers like MP4 or MKV with embedded Album Art tags, but not